 The amount of funding from the Leibniz Prize and the increase in 2007 constitute a sizable shock to recipients' research budgets.
-For example, in 2010 the average amount of third-party funding per university professor in Germany was $\in$ 261,000 (Statistisches Bundesamt, 2014b, p.70).
-In medicine and engineering, which have the highest third party funding of all scientific fields, average funds per professor were around $\in$ 550,000 (Statistisches Bundesamt, 2014b, p.70).
-Hence, the reform of the Leibniz Prize with its increase in funding of $\in$ 1m constitutes at least two years of third party funding for the average university professor.
+For example, in 2010 the average amount of third-party funding per university professor in Germany was €261,000 (Statistisches Bundesamt, 2014b, p.70).
+In medicine and engineering, which have the highest third party funding of all scientific fields, average funds per professor were around €550,000 (Statistisches Bundesamt, 2014b, p.70).
+Hence, the reform of the Leibniz Prize with its increase in funding of €1m constitutes at least two years of third party funding for the average university professor.
 Some Leibniz Prize recipients head research institutes outside of universities, such as Max-Planck Institutes or institutes of the Helmholtz Society.
 Unfortunately, there is no systematic data on the average third-party funding per professor for these institutes.
-A back-of-the-envelope calculation for one selected institute suggests average third-party funding of around $\in$ 1m per professor.
+A back-of-the-envelope calculation for one selected institute suggests average third-party funding of around €1m per professor.
 Here, the increase in Leibniz Prize funding constitutes a smaller, but still relevant shock.

 Researchers cannot apply themselves for the Leibniz Prize, but must be nominated by a third party.
 These third parties are mostly universities (represented by their presidents) who put forward a slate of nominations to the DFG.
 Each year, around 120 to 150 researchers are nominated.
 In a next step, the selection committee for the Leibniz Prize of the DFG comes up with a recommendation and the final selection is then made by the joint committee of the DFG, its main funding decision body.
-The selection committee for the Leibniz Prize consists of former prize winners and other eminent scientists.
-The joint committee consists of scientists as well as representa-
+The selection committee for the Leibniz Prize consists of former prize winners and other eminent scientists.13 The joint committee consists of scientists as well as representatives of the German federal government and the state governments.
+Due to this highly regulated multistage process, any strategic selection of scientists into earlier or later prize years seems unlikely.

-&lt;sup>10Prize winners themselves are informed shortly before the general public each year in early December.
+11Prize winners themselves are informed shortly before the general public each year in early December.
 The prize itself (and the funding) is then awarded in March of the following year.

-&lt;sup>11Specifically, we look at the Alfred-Wegener-Institute for Polar and Marine Research.
+12Specifically, we look at the Alfred-Wegener-Institute for Polar and Marine Research.
 In 2010, this institute had € 21m in third-party funding and 21 professors according to its annual report (Alfred-Wegener-Institut für Polar- und Meeresforschung in der Helmholtz-Gemeinschaft, 2012).